Mobile SEO: A Beginner's Guide

 Now that you know what steps exactly you need to take to have a mobile-friendly website, it’s time to figure out how well your website is doing in the mobile SEO department.

-There are main tools and ways to test how well optimized your website is for mobile users.
+There are main tools and ways to test how well-optimized your website is for mobile users.

 You want to take all warnings from Google Search Console seriously and put effort into resolving them for good mobile SEO.